AndreaMoschetto/wfc2d-multiplayer-techdemo/README.md

 # wfc2d-multiplayer-techdemo
-A techdemo game realized to study the Wave Function Collapse and WebSockets in typescript
+A techdemo game made to study the Wave Function Collapse and WebSockets in typescript